AndreuCodina/CrossValidation/README.md

 ###### Typed errors
 C# can't treat with errors in a proper way.
 Developers tend to reuse the same runtime exceptions (ArgumentException, Exception, MyServiceException...) over and over again with hardcoded messages with parameters, or reuse a general exception (AppException) that won't be logged by the global exception middleware.

 Why AppException?
-Because it's a general exception that can be used in any layer of your application, and its main goal is to express we handled a **expected situation**.
+Because it's a general exception that can be used in any layer of your application, and its main goal is to express we handled an **expected situation**.
 For example, if we try to:
   - Create an user with an age less or equal to zero
   - Activate an account and the link to do it has expired
   - Update an user and it doesn't exist in the database